Ferrid Kheder: Judo career

 Kheder began training judo in 1979 at the age of four.
 He went on to train with the French Team from 1993 to 2001, and in the Tunisia Team from 2001 to 2004.
-He won twice the Paris Grand Slam (1999 and 2000) and the Dusseldorf Grand Slam (2000 and 2002) .He won the european championship U21 in Spain (1995) and the European championship by Team (1996).He has medaled seven times in the Super World Cup (Grand Slam) and won many Opens and World Cups, he placed 3rd at the European championship in Poland (2000) and 7th at the 2000 Olympic Games.
+He won twice the Paris Grand Slam (1999 and 2000) and the Dusseldorf Grand Slam (2000 and 2002).
+He won the european championship U21 in Spain (1995) and the European championship by Team (1996).
+He has medaled seven times in the Super World Cup and won many Opens and World Cups, he placed 3rd at the European Championship in 2000 and 7th at the 2000 Olympic Games.

-He holds a black belt in Judo as well as a black belt in Brazilian Jiu-Jitsu.

 Mixed martial arts career

 In 2004 Kheder started to add Muay Thai and grappling training to his judo background to compete in MMA with Fighting Klub Team (FK TEAM).

 In 2005 he moved to Australia to continue his new journey.

 In 2007 while fighting in Australia, a manager from the US contacted him and recruited him to join Team Quest in California.
 He later became contracted under the Bellator organization.

 Between September 2008 and June 2011 Kheder won 13 of his 14 fights winning 11 fight by KO or Submission and losing only a decision (28-29) to Daisuke Nakamura at M-1 Global Presents Breakthrough on August 28, 2009.

 His interest in BJJ grew through his MMA career during which he had the opportunity to train with some of the worlds best BJJ players.

 In 2015 he earned his black belt while living in San Diego.

-Today, his focus is on teaching and sharing his extensive knowledge of the Martial Arts he loves.